Alfred Ost: Life

-During the Second World War he found it difficult to adapt to the rationing system for food and other goods.
-He often lost his war-coupons for food and life necessities.
-He found shelter, food, and help exchanging his coupons with the Jesuit priests managing the Xaverius College in Borgerhout, Antwerp.
+During the Second World War he found it difficult to adapt to rationing, often losing his ration coupons for food and other necessities.
+He found shelter, food, and help exchanging his coupons with the Jesuit priests running Xaverius College in Borgerhout, Antwerp.
 In exchange for the help, he offered a piece of work of a religious nature.
-The Jesuits liked the work and ordered another, this time above the entrance of one of the doors leading to a chapel.
-As there were many positive reactions and a lot of fascination with the style, power, and dynamism of his art, he was offered to make drawings on all the walls all over the college.
-The artwork depicts the life of Francis Xavier, the patron saint of Xaverius College and Jesuit of the Jesuit order managing the college.
-Because of the war, there was no paint available, so his wall drawings was made with charcoal and woodcoal sticks.
-Much later a protective layer was added and today the paintings are still kept at the college.
+The Jesuits liked the work and ordered another, this time for above the entrance of one of the doors leading to a chapel.
+As there were many positive reactions and a lot of fascination with the style, power, and dynamism of his art, he was asked to make murals throughout the college.
+The artwork depicts the life of Francis Xavier, the patron saint of the college, and Jesuits active in the college.
+Because of the war, there was no paint available, so his murals were made with charcoal and woodcoal sticks.
+Much later, a protective layer was added and today the paintings are still kept at the college.